How to Get Into Medical School With a Low GPA

 Honesty is the best policy when it comes to addressing a low GPA on your medical school application.
 Even though you may be tempted to ignore or avoid the topic completely, the admissions committee will appreciate transparency from you.

 Even though it’s important to be honest, you don’t have to go into detail about why your grades faltered.
-A simple explanation will do, your main focus should be on what you learned from the experience.
+A simple explanation will do; your main focus should be on what you learned from the experience.

-For example, it’s alright if perhaps you had a difficult time catching up with your work due to time management issues, or a lack of sleep, just ensure that you talk about the solution you have since found and how you intend to improve your grades moving forward.
+For example, it’s alright if perhaps you had a difficult time catching up with your work due to time management issues or a lack of sleep; just ensure that you talk about the solution you have since found and how you intend to improve your grades moving forward.

 Unfortunately, some students have quite serious reasons for a drop in their academic performance.
-If you have experienced a trauma, you are under no obligation to elaborate, although it may help you to plead your case.
+If you have experienced trauma, you are under no obligation to elaborate, although it may help you to plead your case.
 Keep in mind that your application is completely private and will not be shared with anyone other than the admissions committee.

 Medical Schools That Accept Low GPA